Understanding Community Engagement and Community Inclusion Services

 Jamal’s goal is to work and earn money.
 He would also like to participate in a bowling league.

-Community Guide (to connect with bowling league).
+Community Engagement (to connect with bowling league).
 Because Jamal has a work goal, he would receive Supported Employment services rather than Community Inclusion.